shabeeb-ameen/toy-vertex-models/README.md

 The polygon class is equipped with shape parameter and stiffness constsnts, and an energy functional - this energy is for 2D woek only.
 (d) Polyhedron: A further useful overrepresentation for 3D, storing the polygons that make up a given cell surface.
 The/shape parameter constsnts and energy function in this class is relevant in 3D.

-2. functions.py:

-the following routines are modeular:

-(a) fourcell_plotter is useful for plotting vertex models given tertices and edges.
-Currently works in 2D, but shouldnt be hard to extend to 3D (which would be useful for small toy models)
-(b) vertex_monte carlo is a random-guessing method of

-(some of these functions are throwaway-code/ numerical routines relevant only to this particular project)
+Basic usage guides for these classes are commented on the code.

 #######################################

 Further dvelopment ideas:

 (i) Exception handling in the dynamics code to avoid geometrically inconsistent cells.
-Currently we are doing this "by eye" but that wouldnt work inlarge models.
+Currently we are doing this "by eye" but that wouldnt work in large models.

-(ii) Find ways to make some of the throwaway code more modular.
-(iii) Automate the reconnection event reconnection process.
+(ii) Automate the reconnection event reconnection process.
 Requires more thought!